soundwanders/coral/README.md

 In the project directory, you can run:

 ### `npm install`

-Run in project's root directory to install the necessary dependencies (styled-components, react-router).
+Run to install the necessary dependencies (styled-components, react-router, etc).

 ### `npm start`